 Wow!
 When you started playing were you self-taught or did you have lessons?

 No, I had lessons but Phil’s sister was my teacher but I was just picking and when I developed an ear enough I was just picking up things from the radio or my brother’s record collection or what not you know.
-I had a real problem with teacher’s back then but now it’s entirely different but that back then guitar teacher’s in my neighborhood were kind of fuddy-duddy kind of trying to teach me whatever, old standards and I wanted to learn The Who and The Stones and stuff so I had to take it upon myself to learn that stuff
+I had a real problem with teacher’s back then, but now it’s entirely different but that back then guitar teacher’s in my neighborhood were fuddy-duddy trying to teach me whatever, old standards and I wanted to learn The Who and The Stones and stuff, so I had to take it upon myself to learn that stuff

 What was your first band that you got into?

 Well like I said when I was 13 I got an electric guitar and I joined my first neighborhood garage band.
 The guys were about four years older than me and you know we just started playing whatever was popular at the time.
 So yes, I got into my first band I guess when I was 13 or 14.

 Wow!
 When you were growing up and were playing in your garage band who were some of your influences back then?

 Obviously, Led Zeppelin was huge, Hendrix and The Stones and all that kind of stuff.
 There was a local radio station, FM Radio was just getting going.
 I mean I’m dating myself here